 - Middle and junior management as a useful element in their career advancement

-All participants will be able to offer their input, based on their individual experiences, and will find the seminar a forum for upgrading and enhancing their understanding of best corporate financial practices in the areas examined.
+All participants will be able to offer their input, based on their individual experiences, and will find the training course a forum for upgrading and enhancing their understanding of best corporate financial practices in the areas examined.

 This online training course is suitable to a wide range of professionals, but will greatly benefit: